Terminal49/t49-api-documentation/docs/Introduction.md

 # Introduction

-The Terminal 49 API offers a convinet way to programatically track your shipments from origin to destination.
+The Terminal 49 API offers a convenient way to programatically track your shipments from origin to destination.

 Here are just a few of the data points we return and possible use-cases.